-The Long Island Power Authority ("LIPA") provides electrical service to the County.
-Effective January 1, 2014, Public Service Electric & Gas of New Jersey operates LIPA's electric system, which serves 1.1 million customers.
+The Long Island Power Authority ("LIPA") is the primary electric delivery service provider in the County.
+PSEG Long Island, a wholly-owned subsidiary of Public Service Enterprise Group, manages LIPA's electric transmission and distribution system, which serves 1.1 million customers in the service area.
 National Grid, which is the largest distributor of natural gas in the northeast United States, provides gas distribution in the County.
-The incorporated villages of Freeport and Rockville Centre operate their own electrical generation plants.
+The villages of Freeport and Rockville Centre manage and operate their own electric generation plants and transmission and distribution systems.
 Numerous private companies in the County provide telephone service.